cscosu/bootcamp-resources/welcome/welcome-NOTES.md

 - other universities run them!
 - conferences run them!
 - CTF teams host their own!
-- all on a list at https://ctftime.org/
+- all on a list at https://ctftime.org/ (DEMO)

 ### Other Content
 - livestreams/youtube videos of people solving CTFs